murderbeard/com.moz.denon/README.md

 Control your Denon AVR network enabled receiver with your Homey.

 This apps connects via Telnet to your Denon receiver.
-Please make sure it is set up to have a static IP address as well as enabling Network Control.
+Please make sure your receiver set up to have a static IP address as well as enabling Network Control.
 (Setup->Network->Network Control on your receiver)

 ##Features
 Action Flow Cards:
 * Turn your Denon AVR on and off, or toggle
-* Increase or decrease volume
+* Increase or decrease volume by a relative amount
-* Set volume to a fixed db value
+* Set volume to a fixed dB value
 * Mute/Unmute or toggle mute
 * Set input source from a dropdown list.

 Condition Flow Cards:
 * Is the Denon AVR powered on?
-* Is the Denon AVR set to selected input source?
+* Is the Denon AVR set to a selected input source?

 ##Supported Devices
-Probably most Denon models that are network control enabled through Telnet should work.
+Most Denon models that are network control enabled through Telnet should work.
 ##Confirmed
+* AVR-X1000
+* AVR-X1200W
-* Denon AVR-X2200W
+* AVR-X2200W
+* AVR-X2300W
+* AVR-X3100W
+* AVR-X3200W
+* AVR-3808A
+* AVR-X4200W
+* AVR-X4000
+* AVR-X5200
+* AVR-X6200
+* CEOL RCD-N8

 Please let me know if your Denon model is supported.

 ##Future Things
-Currently most important features are implemented but there are several things that would be nice to have.
+Most important features are implemented but there are some things that would be nice to have.
+If there is some demand for it these might be implemented until then the base functionality remains as is.
-* Zone2 control
+* Zone2 control; channel select and volume.
-* Trigger cards
+* Trigger cards.
+* More mobile control; volume and channel controls.

+##Version 0.1.9
+* Organized and cleaned up some code.
+* Value label for volume cards is now 'dB' instead of 'db'.
+* Updated compatibility list and some text in README.
+* Fixed JPEGs for the Athom app store having a white background of 253 instead of 255.

 ##Version 0.1.8
 * Added mobile card for onoff, other capabilities such as volume are for a future release.